Lancern/ublog/README.md

 # ublog

-Blog backend of Lancern's personal blog site.
+The blog system behind Lancern's personal blog site.

+## Project Structure

+This project consists of two sub-projects:

+- The backend, which is a Rust workspace rooted at the project root directory;
+- The frontend, which is a Next.js application located under the `ui` directory.

+## License

-> This project is still under active development.
+This project is open-sourced under the MIT license.